mmbmf1/mmbmf1/posts/building-get-endpoints.md

 ## Benefits

-- Security - Prevents SQL injection
+- **Security** - Prevents SQL injection by design.
+Parameterized queries make it impossible for user input to be executed as SQL code.
-- Performance - Efficient queries
+- **Performance** - Efficient queries that PostgreSQL can optimize and cache.
+The query planner can reuse execution plans for similar queries with different parameters.
-- Consistency - Standard patterns
+- **Consistency** - Standard patterns that work the same way across all your endpoints.
+Once you learn the pattern, you can apply it everywhere.
-- Maintainability - Clear code
+- **Maintainability** - Clear code that's easy to read and understand.
+Other developers can quickly see what data is being queried and how.

 Next: [building-post-endpoints.md](./building-post-endpoints.md)